Understanding Umbrella Insurance

 Through Existing Insurers

-Most providers require you to have home and auto insurance with them before offering umbrella policies.
+Most providers need you to have home and auto insurance with them before they offer umbrella policies.

 Comparing Providers & Policies

-Compare quotes, policy limits, and exclusions from multiple insurers for the best fit.
+Look at quotes, policy limits, and exclusions from different insurers to find the best fit.

 Pros and Cons of Umbrella Insurance